 Care One at the Highlands is a large facility located in Edison, New Jersey.
-This nursing home received an A- overall, which is a very strong grade.
-We were so impressed with this facility that we ranked it in the top third of all nursing homes in the United States.
-The best aspect of this facility's impressive report card was its inspection rating.
-We discuss inspections in the next paragraph
+This nursing home was awarded an overall grade of B+, which is a well above average grade.
+In fact, we ranked this facility in the top third of all nursing homes in the United States.
+This facility's impressive profile was highlighted by its inspection grade, which you can find in the next paragraph.

 Care One at the Highlands

 Updated Apr 1, 2023 by Nick Reese